-On Friday 7th October the East Midlands Conference Centre in Nottingham, provided a spectacular backdrop for the finals of this the third Great East Midlands Care Awards, where the nineteen category winners were announced.
+On Friday 19th October, the Belfry Hotel, Nottingham provided a spectacular backdrop for the finals of the Great East Midlands Care Awards, where the nineteen category winners were announced.

 The Great East Midlands Care Awards have received nominations and support from all corners of the sector.
-Sector support includes the Association of Directors of Adult Social Services (ADASS), the Social Care Institute for Excellence (SCIE), the National Skills Academy for Social Care, Skills for Care, Ceretas and the English Community Care Association.
+Sector support includes the Association of Directors of Adult Social Services (ADASS), the Social Care Institute for Excellence (SCIE), Skills for Care, Ceretas and the English Community Care Association.
 Local Authority support and commercial organisations are also supporting the awards.
 Care Talk magazine is the media partner.

 There were a total of nineteen award categories available for nomination, which represent all areas of the care sector,whether it be older people or specialist services and from frontline staff such as care workers and care managers to people who have made an impact in other ways such as training, specialist care in areas such as dementia and innovation.

-Nominations came in from all corners of the sector and the region and successful candidates invited for interview for infront of a panel of sector experts.
-Thegala award evening started in style with a champagne reception, followed by a superb gourmet dinner and the awards presentation with Vanessa Feltz from Radio 2 fame, entertainment from all girl group electric string quartet Asteria and dancing into the night.
+Nominations came in from all corners of the sector and region and successful candidates were invited for interview for infront of a panel of sector experts.
+Thegala award evening started in style with a champagne reception, followed by a superb gourmet dinner and the awards presentation with TV personality and actor Martin Kemp and then dancing into the night.

 Lisa Carr, Director of the Great British Care Awards said,